Police nad Metují: Sights

 The most important monument is the Chapel of Our Lady of the Snows, located on the Hvězda hill.
 It was built in the Baroque style in 1733 according to the design by architect Kilian Ignaz Dientzenhofer.
 Its floor plan has the shape of a five-pointed star.
-For its value it has been protected as a national cultural monument since 2022.
+For its value, it has been protected as a national cultural monument since 2022.

 The monastery is formed by originally early Gothic buildings from 1306 that were rebuilt in the Baroque style in 1676–1772.
 Its premises now house the town museum.
 In the monastery complex is the Church of the Assumption of the Virgin Mary, partly rebuilt in the Baroque style in 1716–1723.
 The church has an early Gothic angled portal with deep lining and rich plant décor with Romanesque elements from around 1270, which is a rare sculptural monument.

-The historic town centre is made up of Masarykovo Square and adjacent streets.
+The historic town centre is made up of the square Masarykovo náměstí and adjacent streets.
 The main landmark of the square is the town hall from 1718.
 The original tower burned down in 1842 and was replaced by new tower in the Tudor Revival style.
-The Pelly's houses in the square are three architecturally valuable houses, combined into one whole in 1931.
+The Pelly's houses on the square are three architecturally valuable houses, combined into one whole in 1931.
 Today they serve cultural and educational purposes.